-So you've packed your car, you've arrived safely at the camp ground – hopefully with plenty of daylight left – and now it's time to choose your campsite location, pitch your tent and set up your campsite.
+So the car is packed, you've arrived safely at the camp ground – hopefully with plenty of daylight left – and now it's time to choose a great campsite location, pitch your tent and set up camp.
 Windy and wet conditions can really "dampen" the mood, so hopefully it's a nice still mild day, but if it's not, we push on.

 No matter the conditions or your length of stay, a well-planned approach to setting up your campsite can get you into holiday and relax mode as soon as possible.